SulemanMughal/Scraping-and-Visualizing-IMDB-Ratings/README.md

 # Scraping and Visualizing IMDB Ratings

-Scraping and plotting a list of reviews for episodes of a TV series, using IMDB
+Scraping and plotting a list of ratings for episodes of a TV series, using IMDB